awsdocs/amazon-ec2-user-guide/doc_source/TroubleshootingInstancesConnecting.md

 ## Error: Host key validation failed for EC2 Instance Connect<a name="troubleshoot-host-key-validation"></a>

 If you rotate your instance host keys, the new host keys are not automatically uploaded to the AWS trusted host keys database\.
-This causes host key validation to fail when you try to connect to your instance using the EC2 Instance Connect browser\-based client, and you're unable to connect to your sinstance\.
+This causes host key validation to fail when you try to connect to your instance using the EC2 Instance Connect browser\-based client, and you're unable to connect to your instance\.

 To resolve the error, you must run the `eic_harvest_hostkeys` script on your instance, which uploads your new host key to EC2 Instance Connect\.
 The script is located at `/opt/aws/bin/` on Amazon Linux 2 instances, and at `/usr/share/ec2-instance-connect/` on Ubuntu instances\.